 Enrolling Your Dependents

-Certain plans (medical, dental, vision, voluntary AD&D, supplemental dependent life insurance) allow you to cover your eligible dependents.
-In this event, if you are covered under a plan, you may also elect coverage for your spouse/LDA and your eligible dependent children.
+Many insurance plans allow you to cover your eligible dependents.
+If you are eligible, and enroll in one of these plans, you may also elect coverage for your spouse and eligible dependent children.

 Dependent children include your natural children, legally adopted children, children for whom you are the legal guardian, stepchildren who are dependent on you for support, and children for whom you are the proposed adoptive parent from the date of placement.